Tying Up in Horses & Muscular Health

 In addition, the vet may recommend a gradual return to exercise, beginning with something as simple as small paddock turnout or hand-walking.
 The vet may perform rechecks of CK and AST blood levels during this time to know when the horse is ready for more work.

-Finally, make sure the horse is getting at least 10 grams of sodium daily by topdressing about 2 tablespoons of table salt with regular meals.
-When the horse is sweating heavily from intense exercise or hot temperatures, supplementing with additional sodium and/or a commercial electrolyte supplying potassium, calcium, and magnesium in addition to sodium and chloride may also be appropriate.
+When the horse is sweating heavily from intense exercise or hot temperatures, supplementing with sodium and/or a commercial electrolyte supplying potassium, calcium, and magnesium in addition to sodium and chloride may be appropriate.

 For many RER horses, the combination of stress and exercise may lead to an episode of tying up.
 The following suggestions from the Michigan State University College of Veterinary Medicine specifically target the Thoroughbred racehorse lifestyle but may be used to help avoid triggering an episode of tying up in any horse prone to recurrent exertional rhabdomyolysis: